-We considered both geographic distribution and ecological niche in this study.
-These are linked, but restricted by their own factors, so for visual presentations, we re-modeled the distribution of each species as outlined above, but used a buffered area of each species independently projected onto the unit area only in which it individually occurs (despite it's sister species' occurrence areas).
+In this study we considered both geographic distribution and ecological niche.
+These are linked, but restricted by their own factors, so for visual presentations we re-modeled the distribution of each species as outlined above, but used a buffered area of each species independently projected onto the unit area only in which it individually occurs (despite its sister species’ occurrence areas).
 This was done to make map projections onto the species-specific unit areas, accounting for dispersal barriers.
-With these models, we predict the geographic overlap between each sister-pair in Figure 2, using the 10-percentile training presence threshold in Maxent.
+With these models, we predict the geographic overlap between each sister pair in Figure 2, using the 10-percentile training presence threshold in Maxent.
 This presents the 90% of the presence records falling into the distribution area.
 The remaining 10% were considered those with an atypical environment and were excluded from the distribution, which is a conservative approach making optimal use of the spatial distribution information provided by the collection and survey records (Liu et al. 2005).

-Niche models were tested against a null model according to Raes and ter Steege (2009) to test whether niche models differed significantly than from what would be expected by chance alone.
-The Area Under the Curve (AUC) (Fielding and Bell 1997) generated by maxent was made from the n number of presence only points and compared to a null model peformed in R (R Development Core Team 2008), which draws n randomly 99 times for each species.
+We tested whether niche models differed more from a suitable null model (Raes and ter Steege, 2009) than would be expected by chance alone.
+The Area Under the Curve (AUC) (Fielding and Bell 1997) generated by Maxent was made from the n number of presence only points and compared to a null model generated in R (R Development Core Team 2008), which draws n randomly 99 times for each species.
 These random points were drawn from the buffered area in the same way as the Maxent-produced AUC values.
 The AUC value for each niche model was compared with the upper-side of a 95% confidence interval.
-All species’ AUC values rejected the null model (p < 0.05) indicating reliable model performance.
+All species’ AUC values rejected the null model (p < 0.05), indicating reliable model performance.

 Tests of Ecological Divergence

-To measure geographic overlap between clade-species, we used the range overlap tool of ENMTools version 1.3 (Warren et al. 2008).
-Niche overlap measurements between species was also performed in ENMTools, which employs the statistical measures Schoener’s D (1968) and the similarity metric Hellinger’s I. We tested this against the null hypothesis created in the niche identity test.
-This procedure tests if the ENMs generated for each species are more different than expected than if they were drawn from the same underlying distribution (Warren et al. 2008).
+To measure geographic overlap between species in a pair, we used the range overlap tool of ENMTools version 1.3 (Warren et al. 2008).
+In addition, we derived niche overlap measurements between species using ENMTools, which employs the statistical measures Schoener’s D (1968) and the similarity metric Hellinger’s I. We tested this against the null hypothesis created in the niche identity test.
+This procedure tests if the ENMs generated for each species are more different than expected if they were drawn from the same underlying distribution (Warren et al. 2008).
 We also evaluated if the clade-species were more or less similar to each other given the soil and climatic conditions available to them using the background test.
 To make a standardized background area for this test, which functions as the available environmental area to each species, we used a buffer of one degree around each locality for each species independently to pull points for our null (Nakazato et al. 2010).
 This background area was then compared to the occurrence points of its clade species and vice versa for each pair.
 The two-tailed test null results were again compared to niche overlap to indicate level of divergence in environmental niche.